orbis-dei/orbis-dei.github.io/content/places/vn-ha-nam-basilica-of-the-immaculate-conception.md

 ---

-This Basilica is a shrine in rememberance of the Vietnamese Martyrs, St. Andrew Dung-Lac and Companions killed during the persecution of the Christians in Vietnam in the 18th and 19th century
+This Basilica is a shrine in rememberance of the Vietnamese Martyrs, St. Andrew Dung-Lac and Companions killed during the persecution of the Christians in Vietnam in the 18th and 19th century.

 #### More Information